CISPA Summer School on Trustworthy Artificial Intelligence

-We are inviting applications from undergraduate and graduate students of Cybersecurity and related fields.
+We are inviting applications from undergraduate, graduate students and researchers in the area of Cybersecurity and related fields.

 During our annual scientific event, students will have the opportunity to follow one week of scientific talks and workshops, present their own work during poster sessions and discuss relevant topics in trustworthy AI with fellow researchers and expert speakers.
 The program will be complemented by social activities.